jframos/fiware-paas/test/doc/roadmap_unit_testing_plan.rst

 	to recipes.
 Concretely, it means to resolve macros introduced by the user or the portal.
 Some example can be IP VM, or a software attribute.

-Test Cases involved in this feature should validate that PaaS Manager is managing IP translation regarding type of the product attribute (Plain, IP, IPALL) and the name of the tier.
+Test Cases involved in this feature should validate that Pegasus is managing IP translation regarding type of the product attribute (Plain, IP, IPALL) and the name of the tier.

 > `catalog/add_abstract_tier/add_abstract_tier.feature <../acceptance/integration/catalog/add_abstract_tier/add_abstract_tier.feature>`_: